Paragraphs and Essays

 Most paragraphs we see are part of a multi-paragraph document: newspaper and magazine articles, books, business letters and inter-office memorandum, “how-to” documents, and other informational documents.
 Usually, there is an organization of the paragraphs in a specific way.
 The opening paragraph generally gives some idea of what the document is about.
 The middle paragraphs give more details about the specific point.
 The last paragraph ends the writing, generally by summing up and repeating the point.

-There are some context-specific documents that have moe clearly defined paragraphs which are something included as sections of the writing.
-For example, a feasibility report might have paragraphs as follows: abstract and/or summary, introduction, discussion, conclusion, recommendations.
+There are some context-specific documents that have more clearly defined paragraphs which are something included as sections of the writing.
+For example, a feasibility report might have the following paragraphs: abstract and/or summary, introduction, discussion, conclusion and recommendations.

 Paragraphs in Business Letters and Inter-Office Memorandum